NRAM3SH/LLaVa-ToMe-vision-tower/README.md

     return vision_tower
 ```

 The token merging process if meant to fit within the existing vision tower forward process, seamlessly intercepting and modifying the hidden states between the self-attention and MLP layers of each transformer block.
-More specifically, we perform bipartite soft matching on the existing tokens and merge them accoridngly before sending it to the MLP.
+More specifically, we perform bipartite soft matching on the existing tokens and merge them accordingly before sending it to the MLP.
+Due to the nature of token merging being an algorithm, there are no extra parameters associated with the ToMe layer.
+The only data we are saving is the *r* value scheduler, which dynamically adjusts the token reduction rate across different layers of the vision transformer.
+This scheduler allows for a progressive and adaptive token merging strategy, where the reduction rate can be varied systematically throughout the network's depth, enabling more nuanced and context-aware token compression without introducing additional learnable parameters.

 ## Current benchmarking progress